Exawind/exawind-manager/docs/index.rst

 Below is a list of notable Exawind-Manager, Spack-Manager, or Spack topics and useful features where we might expand upon in this documentation.

-1. Designing machine configuration files
+1. Designing machine configuration files (mostly trial and error or requires an experienced Spack administrator)
+2. How to write `Spack extensions <https://spack.readthedocs.io/en/latest/extensions.html#custom-extensions>`_
-2. More Spack-Manager commands and shortcuts
+3. More `Spack-Manager commands <https://sandialabs.github.io/spack-manager/user_profiles/developers/developer_workflow.html#creating-an-environment>`_ and shortcuts

    a. quick-create
    b. quick-create-dev